Nursing - Nursing Systems Administration

-- have earned a Bachelor of Science in Nursing Degree from an NLN-accredited program or from a program accredited by the commision on Collegiate Nursing Education (CCNE);
+You must have a Bachelor of Science in Nursing Degree from an NLN-accredited program or from a program accredited by the commission on Collegiate Nursing Education (CCNE).

-- have a cumulative GPA of 3.0 on a 4.0 scale for the last 60 hours of your undergraduate coursework; to include courses in which the student is currently enrolled
+You must have a minimum grade point average of 3.0 on a 4.0 scale for the last 60 semester hours of undergraduate coursework.
+This includes courses in which you are currently enrolled.

-- have evidence of satisfactory completion of statistics, nursing research, and physical assessment courses with a grade of C or better at the baccalaureate level
+Submit evidence of satisfactory completion of statistics, nursing research, and physical assessment courses.
+You must have earned a C or better at the baccalaureate level.

-- produce satisfactory completion of a graduate level statistics course (300 level or above).
-Note: Provisional admission to the program may be granted with the requirement that the graduate level statistics course be taken before the graduate nursing research course, if statistics course not completed prior to entry.
+You also must have satisfactory completion of a graduate level statistics course (300 level or above).
+If this is not completed prior to entry into the program, provisional admission may be granted with the requirement that the graduate level statistics course be taken before the graduate nursing research course.

-- submit a two to three page essay outlining educational and professional goals
+Submit a two to three-page essay that outline your educational and professional goals.

 Two years of recent full-time relevant clinical or administrative nursing experience is preferred, but not required.